Academic Advisor: Raimond Luntungan

 - Management (Theory and History)

-- Statistics (Probability)
+- Statistics (and Probability)

 Most students will meet these prerequisites by earning undergraduate credits with a minimum grade of B in each of the areas.
 Students may present other relevant documentation to demonstrate satisfactory knowledge in the area.
 The department will evaluate each student’s application and make the final determination as to whether a prerequisite has been met.